hyprwm/hyprland-wiki/content/getting-started/master-tutorial.md

 ## Force apps to use Wayland

 A lot of apps will use Wayland by default.
-Chromium (and other browsers based on it, or Electron) don't.
+Chromium (and other browsers based on it), as well as Electron apps, don't.
 You need to pass `--enable-features=UseOzonePlatform --ozone-platform=wayland` to them or use `.conf` files where possible.
 Chromium-based browsers also should have a toggle in `chrome://flags`.
-Search for _"ozone"_ and select Wayland.
+Search for "ozone" and select Wayland.
 If you are on NixOS, you can also set the environment variable `NIXOS_OZONE_WL=1` in your configuration.

-For most electron apps, you should put the above in `~/.config/electron-flags.conf`.
+For most Electron apps, you should put the above in `~/.config/electron-flags.conf`.
 Note that VSCode is known **not** to work with it.

 A few more environment variables for forcing Wayland mode are documented [here](../../configuring/core/environment-variables).